jgriofrio/PRFgrowth/README.md

-`HGSIndex` provides a comprehensive indicator of site quality based on age-independent height growth models `Hgrowth` for various forest types in the Great Lakes–St. Lawrence forest region in southern Ontario, Canada.
+`HGSIndex` provides a comprehensive indicator of site quality based on age-independent height growth models `Hgrowth` for various forest types in the Great Lakes–St. Lawrence Forest region in southern Ontario, Canada.

 |       Forest        | Code |                                                                                Description                                                                                 |